 Definitions of content marketing oftentimes make the strategy sound more daunting than it is.
 Put simply, content marketing is about a give-and-take relationship between you and your customers: by freely sharing information that your customers will find valuable and relevant, you are offering them real value rather than a sales pitch.

-Clouded by all of this content marketing jargon, you may not realize that you already have the skills necessary to be a great content marketer.
+Clouded by all of this content marketing jargon, you may not realize that you already have the skills necessary to use content to market your small business.

 Here are the 3 content marketing skills you probably use on a daily basis without even knowing it: